TritonDataCenter/containerpilot/docs/30-configuration/32-configuration-file.md

 ContainerPilot will set the following environment variables for all its child processes.
 Note that these environment variables are not available during configuration [template parsing and rendering](#template-rendering), because they require that the template be rendered first.

 - `CONTAINERPILOT_PID`: the PID of ContainerPilot itself.
+This will usually be '1'.
 - `CONTAINERPILOT_{JOB}_IP`: the IP address of every job that ContainerPilot advertises for service discovery.